distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 ## Timing

-30th and 31st August 2021, 15:00-17:30 British Summer Time (BST - i.e., GMT+1).
-[Follow this link to find the time of day this is in your time zone.](https://www.timeanddate.com/worldclock/fixedtime.html?msg=MRDS+workshop+August+2021&iso=20210830T15&p1=304&ah=2&am=30)
+18th and 21st October 2021, 15:00-17:30 UK time.

 ## Enrollment limit

-Registration is limited to 15 participants, to allow us to run the workshop in an interactive way.
+Registration is limited to 15 participants, to allow us to run the workshop with participant involvement.

 ## Format and Delivery method